Alex Bregman Preview, Player Props: Astros vs. Athletics

-On Monday, Alex Bregman (batting .357 in his past 10 games) and the Houston Astros play the Oakland Athletics, whose starting pitcher will be Mason Miller.
-First pitch is at 8:10 PM ET.
+After going 0-for-4 in his most recent game, Alex Bregman and the Houston Astros face the Oakland Athletics (who will start JP Sears) at 8:10 PM ET on Tuesday.

-In his most recent game he had a one-hit performance (1-for-4) against the Padres.
+In his last game he had a hitless performance (0-for-4) against the Athletics.

 Alex Bregman Game Info & Props vs. the Athletics